nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-base/index.md

 Counting from 1 to 10 with our hands is easy.
 Our fingers are like switches and we flip them.

+(Starting with the index or thumb!
+Sheesh!)

 What do we do when we go beyond 10?

 We flip those switches the other way!

-We not only extend or retract our fingers to count to ten, if we are counting a value greater than ten, we also track the number of times we count by 10.
+We not only extend or retract our fingers to count to ten, if we are counting to a value greater than ten, we also track the number of times we count by 10.

 ```
 0